 Over its 120 year history the Guildhall has been destroyed twice – by fire in 1908 and through bomb attacks in 1972.
 The grade ‘A’ listed building is important for many reasons – historical, architectural, cultural and political with many stories to tell.
 For example:

-- The building has 65 stained glass windows.
+- The building has 23 stained glass windows.
 Many of these were gifted by the London Companies and represent for example, carpenters, fishmongers, painters, musicians, glaziers and many others.

 - The Guildhall Clock was designed as a replica of ‘Big Ben’ in London and was the largest of its kind in Ireland.
-It has not struck after midnight since 1893, initially to facilitate guests at a nearby hotel.
+It has not struck after midnight since 1893, initially to facilitate guests at a nearby hotel

 - A time capsule buried under the building when the foundation stone was laid in 1887 was recently uncovered.
 It contains local newspapers of the day, coins and a handwritten manuscript which has now been restored.
 In 2013 a new capsule was buried.

 - From 2000 to 2005 the Guildhall was the seat of the Bloody Sunday Inquiry headed by Lord Saville, which was published in June 2010.
 The inquiry heard from 900 witnesses, received 2,500 witness statements with evidence amounting to 160 volumes and an estimated 20-30 million words.